Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

+= 3.12.0 =
+* Updated payment flow for the Classic Checkout.
+* Removed old comments.
+* Fix for the Blocks Checkout messages under Nuvei Payment option.

 = 3.11.0 =
 * In the Orders' list was added a column to show if the Order is paid or not in Nuvei system.
 * Fixed a bug related with the WC Subscription, the Renewal Orders, in the case where the Parent Order does not contain billing country.